stooone/bitcoind/README.md

 # bitcoind

-This is a Bitcoin XT full node.
+This is a Bitcoin Classic full node.

 # Running